 On account of contributions from Gir and Ongole it has also potentialities of milk production; the milk- producing capacity is extremely variable in the breed.
 The average lactation milk yields of Krishna Valley cows an average daily milk yield was 3.17 Kg as reported by farmers with the minimum yield of 1.5 Kg to maximum of 5 Kg.

 Source: Department of Animal Genetics and Breeding, Madras Veterinary College, Chennai.

-Washington, Oct 28 (IANS) Cowdung compost helps restore mining ravaged soils, according to a US Department of Agriculture (USDA) research.
+Washington, Oct 28 (IANS) Cowdung compost helps restore mining ravaged soils, according to the US Department of Agriculture (USDA) research.
 Thousands of acres of land with little or no vegetation, once mined for lead and zinc, blight parts of southwestern Missouri, southeastern Kansas, northeastern Oklahoma and other parts of the world.
 The mining activities also leave behind a legacy of lead- contaminated acidic soils, toxic smelter sites and large quantities of mine tailings called "chat."
 Soil scientists including Paul White at the Agricultural Research Service (ARS) Sugarcane Research Unit in Houma, under USDA, wanted to determine whether adding cow manure compost to soil at such sites would provide the carbon needed to support a healthy plant cover, the journal Applied Soil Ecology reported.